yasinaydin14/Pokemon-Bot/metamon/data/replay_dataset/replay_parser/README.md

 More information and discussion in Appendix D of the paper.

 **If you would like to train on your own set of Showdown replay logs, and/or would like to change the observation or reward function of existing replays, you will need run the replay parser**.
-Please be warned that it is poorly documented and requires significant Pokemon knowledge to debug/improve/extend.
+Please be warned that it is poorly documented and requires significant Pokémon knowledge to debug/improve/extend.
 It is not really expected that this part of the codebase will be used externally.
 However, you can open an issue and I will get back to you.
 Updates are expected:

 ### Roadmap
 - Improved team inference logic (beyond all-time averages of Showdown usage stats)